cis5710/cis5710-homework/README.md

 For reference, our Docker image is [hosted on Docker Hub](https://hub.docker.com/r/cis5710/hw-base-gradescope).
 This is the same image that the Gradescope autograder uses, so you should see the same results in Docker as you see with the autograder.

+### Apple Silicon

+The `hw-base-gradescope` image is an x86 (Intel/AMD) image.
+If you are running on Apple Silicon, there is some overhead from translating x86 instructions to ARM instructions on-the-fly.
+You may want to switch to our ARM container image instead, though it is in "beta" status and not as well-tested as the x86 container.
+Please do let us know about your experience using it, however, so we can improve it.

+To switch, simply edit the [`.devcontainer.json`](.devcontainer.json) file to reference the `cis5710/hw-base-arm:latest` image instead of the `cis5710/hw-base-gradescope:latest` image.
+When you re-open VS Code, it should ask you if you want to switch to the new image.

-> Note that ours is an x86 container image, so on Apple Silicon machines programs are translated into ARM on-the-fly, at a modest performance cost.
-It is possible to install the various tools you need for this course directly on your laptop, to avoid Docker (and any ISA translation costs).
+It is also possible to install the various tools you need for this course directly on your laptop.
 You can follow our [Dockerfile](docker/Dockerfile.gradescope) for guidance.

 ### VS Code notes